kevinschmidmayer/kevinschmidmayer.github.io/_pages/research.md

 ---

 <article>
 	<p> My work is generally devoted to the modelling, the simulation and the analysis of multiphysics, multiphase, compressible flows.
-In the following is only presented few of my research works.
+In the following are presented only some of my research works.
 	</p>
 </article>

 <article>
 	<h2> ECOGEN: open-source tool dedicated to multiphase compressible multiphysics flows </h2>
-	<p> ECOGEN is C++ code under an open-source GNU license that Fabien Petitpas (Assis.
-Prof. at Aix-Marseille Université, fabien.petitpas@univ-amu.fr), Sébastien Le Martelot (Expert turbopumps Enginneer at CNES), Éric Daniel (Prof. at Aix-Marseille Université, eric.daniel@univ-amu.fr) and Kevin Schmidmayer are developing and has vocation to treat:
+	<p> ECOGEN is C++ code under an open-source GNU license developped by multiphase-compressible-flow researchers and has vocation to treat:
 		<ol>
 			<li> Cartesian or unstructured meshes with or without AMR, </li>
 			<li> High-order numerical method based on Finite Volume method, </li>
 			<li> Single or multiphase compressible flows, </li>
 			<li> Multiphysics such as:
 				<ul>
 					<li> Surface tension, </li>
 					<li> Viscosity, </li>